zzm634/typeorm-no-arp/docs/relations-faq.md

     @OneToMany(type => Category, category => category.parentCategory)
     childCategories: Category[];

 }
 ```

 ## How to use relation id without joining relation

-Sometimes you want to have in your object id of the related object without loading it.
+Sometimes you want to have, in your object, the id of the related object without loading it.
 For example:

 ```typescript